TheSudheer/Online-Bouquet/README.md

-Here’s the updated project description with the required changes:

 ### **Microservices Demo Application**
 This project is a cloud-first microservices demo application designed to showcase the deployment and management of a web-based e-commerce app on Kubernetes.
 Users can browse items, add them to their cart, and proceed to purchase.